metomi/rose/sphinx/glossary.rst

    reload
-      Any changes made to the ``suite.rc`` file whilst the suite is running will not have any effect untill the suite is:
+      Any changes made to the ``suite.rc`` file whilst the suite is running will not have any effect until the suite is either:

       * :term:`Shutdown` and :term:`rerun <start>`
       * :term:`Shutdown` and :term:`restarted <restart>`